iRunFar’s Meghan Hicks has been using the Western Mountaineering HighLite for warmer weather trips for years. Photo: iRunFar/Eszter Horanyi

 Warmth

-After narrowing our list to only bags under 29 ounces, we identified the ones with enough fill to theoretically be warm at or below about 25F on an insulated sleeping pad.
-In most cases, we were choosing 20-degree bags with between 12 and 16 ounces of fill depending on the grade, but some other claimed temperature ratings made it into the list.
-So, before even looking at cost or features, we had compiled a list of theoretically light and warm sleeping bags.
+After narrowing our list to only bags under 29 ounces, we identified the ones with enough fill to theoretically be warm at or below about 25 degrees Fahrenheit on an insulated sleeping pad.
+In most cases, we chose 20-degree bags with fill weights ranging from 12 to 16 ounces, depending on the down quality, but some other claimed temperature ratings made it onto the list.
+So, before even considering the cost or features, we compiled a list of theoretically lightweight and warm sleeping bags.

 Insulation Material

-The two main types of insulation materials in sleeping bags are down and synthetic.
+The two primary insulation materials in sleeping bags are down and synthetic.
 Down comes from either ducks or geese.
 Synthetic insulation, such as Climashield Apex, is continuous filament insulation, meaning it is manufactured in large sheets and requires no quilting for construction.
 People choose synthetic-fill sleeping bags for exceptionally wet climates because they keep you warm even when damp.
 Some sleeping bags, such as the Katabatic Gear Alsek 22F Quilt, have different insulation material options.

 Down Fill Power or Loft